emirotin/resin-watch/README.md

 ```
 Replace username and projectname above with your Username and Project name on Resin.

-Add an environment variable called PORT with value 8000
+Add an environment variable called PORT with  a value - 8000

 You should be able to `git push resin master` to your devices!